-Unlike Quicken, there is no local software to install, and you can access the service with any web browser or mobile device.
+Unlike Quicken, there's no local software to install, and you can access the service with any web browser or mobile device.
 And like Personal Capital, the site is very user-friendly.

 The platform incorporates all of your financial accounts, including bank accounts, investment accounts, credit cards, and other loans.
 It also provides you with a big-picture view of your entire financial situation on one website.

-Unlike Mint, Personal Capital can be used for planning for future financial goals such as retirement, saving towards college, buying a house, etc. Personal Capital has the tools to analyze your investments and tell if you are on track.
+Unlike Mint, Personal Capital can be used for planning for future financial goals such as retirement, saving toward college, buying a house, etc. Personal Capital has the tools to analyze your investments and tell if you're on track.

-- Ways to Save — Mint gives recommendations on ways to save on the money you spend on your credit cards, investing, insurance and loans.
-Though this is how Mint makes makes their money.
+- Ways to Save — Mint gives recommendations on ways to save on the money you spend on your credit cards, investing, insurance, and loans.
+This is how Mint makes its money.

-- Credit Report Monitoring — Mint’s free service can monitor changes overall credit score on a quarterly basis.
+- Credit Report Monitoring — Mint's free service can monitor changes to your overall credit score on a quarterly basis.

 - Mint Credit Monitor — You can get a more detailed report from the three credit agencies via this additional paid option for $16.99/month.